indratrisnar/qna-flutter-delux/readme.md

 ## Format ask

 - Open Issue Tab
 - Find / Search Issue similar, if you find it.
-Ho check it out.
+Go check it out.
 If you don't? create new issue.
 - In the "Title". must be contain your short bug/error/issue info
 - In the "Body":
   - Describe what you are doing / what you wan to do